goldentooth/kubernetes-the-excruciating-way/src/017_installing_argocd.md

 # Installing Argo CD

+GitOps is a methodology based around treating IaC stored in Git as a source of truth for the desired state of the infrastructure.
+Put simply, whatever you push to `main` becomes the desired state and your IaC systems, whether they be Terraform, Ansible, etc, will be invoked to bring the actual state into alignment.

+Argo CD is a popular system for implementing GitOps with Kubernetes.
+It can observe a Git repository for changes and react to those changes accordingly, creating/destroying/replacing resources as needed within the cluster.

 Argo CD is a large, complicated application in its own right; its Helm chart is thousands of lines long.
-I'm not trying to learn it all right now, and fortunately, I have a fairly simple structure in mind; build out our applications with an app-of-apps pattern from a public git repository hosted on GitHub.
-That's about as vanilla as it gets.
+I'm not trying to learn it all right now, and fortunately, I have a fairly simple structure in mind.

-I'll install Argo CD via a new Ansible [playbook](https://github.com/goldentooth/cluster/blob/main/playbooks/install_argocd.yaml) and [role](https://github.com/goldentooth/cluster/tree/main/roles/goldentooth.install_argocd).
+I'll install Argo CD via a new Ansible [playbook](https://github.com/goldentooth/cluster/blob/main/playbooks/install_argocd.yaml) and [role](https://github.com/goldentooth/cluster/tree/main/roles/goldentooth.install_argocd) that use Helm, which we set up in the last section.

 None of this is particularly complex, but I'll document some of my values overrides here: